 Do I have to participate?

-At this time you are being requested to answer the questions, but if the Australian Statistician directs you in writing to provide the information you are legally obliged to do so.
-The answers you provide will be treated confidentially.
-The ABS is required by the Census and Statistics Act 1905 to maintain the secrecy of all information provided to it.
+The questions included in this survey are being asked under the authority of the Census and Statistics Act 1905.
+Under the Act, you are obliged to provide the information being requested.
+The ABS is required by the Act to maintain the secrecy of all information provided to it.
 No information will be released in a way that would enable an individual or household to be identified.

 Where can I obtain more information?

-If you would like any further information about this survey, the interviewer will be able to answer any questions you have.
-Alternatively, contact the ABS office in your state or territory.
-The person who answers your call will be happy to assist you.
+If you would like any further information about this survey, the Interviewer will be able to answer any questions you have.
+Alternatively, contact us and we will assist you.